Navel Fetish

 Psychology

 There is no established cause.
 Learning and early association are the usual explanatory frameworks, sometimes alongside the navel's symbolic ties to the body's centre and to a sense of vulnerability or exposure.
+Descriptive sources note the navel is often experienced as an erogenous zone, sensitive to touch and prone to a ticklish response that can heighten arousal.
 As with partialism generally, the strength and specificity of the focus likely reflect a mix of individual preference and conditioned association rather than any single origin.
 The evidence base specific to navel interest is essentially anecdotal, and clinicians treat it as a benign variation absent distress.

 Prevalence & culture